David Roddy

-David Michael Roddy (born March 27, 2001) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
+David Michael Roddy (born March 27, 2001) is an American professional basketball player who is a free agent.
 He played college basketball for the Colorado State Rams.

 In high school, Roddy played basketball, football, and track and field, receiving Division I scholarship offers for the first two.
 He ultimately chose to play college basketball for Colorado State.
 With the Rams, he was named to the First-team All-Mountain West in his sophomore and junior seasons, and was named the Mountain West Player of the Year in his junior season.
-He was drafted 23rd overall in the 2022 NBA draft by the Philadelphia 76ers, but was later traded to the Grizzlies.
+He was drafted 23rd overall in the 2022 NBA draft by the Philadelphia 76ers, but was later traded to the Memphis Grizzlies.
+He has also played for the Phoenix Suns, Atlanta Hawks, 76ers, and Houston Rockets.

 High school career

 Roddy was a three-sport athlete at Breck School in Golden Valley, Minnesota, competing in basketball, football and track and field.
 As a senior, he averaged 29.7 points and 16.6 rebounds per game for the basketball team.
 Roddy was an all-state quarterback in football and won a Class A state title in the discus.
 He committed to play college basketball for Colorado State over offers from Minnesota, Northwestern, and other NCAA Division I programs.
 Before committing to college basketball, Roddy also received football scholarship offers from multiple Division I programs.